 31. Financial risk management and financial instruments (extract 2)

 Liquidity risk (extract)

 The liquidity of the group is influenced by the terms suppliers extend in respect of purchases of goods and services.
 The determination of terms provided by suppliers is influenced by a variety of factors including supplier’s liquidity.
 Suppliers may engage financial institutions to facilitate the receipt of payments for goods and services from the group, which are often referred to as supplier financing arrangements.
-The group is aware that trade payables of $327.123 million at 31 July 2018 (2017: $255.838 million) are to be settled via such arrangements in future periods.
+The group is aware that trade payables of $293.810 million at 31 July 2019 (2018: $327.123 million) are to be settled via such arrangements in future periods.
 In the event suppliers or financial institutions cease such arrangements the liquidity of the group’s suppliers may be affected.
-If suppliers subsequently seek to reduce terms on the group’s purchases of goods and services in the future, the group’s liquidity will be affected.
+If suppliers subsequently seek to reduce terms on group’s purchases of goods and services in the future, the group’s liquidity will be affected.
 Details of the group’s trade and other payables are disclosed in note 24.

 To support the liquidity of the group and reduce the credit risk relating to specific customers, trade receivables held by the group are sold to third parties.
 The sales (or factoring) of receivables to third parties is primarily done on a non-recourse basis, and the group incurs a financing expense at the time of the sale.
 The group derecognises trade receivables where the terms of the sale allows for derecognition.
-At 31 July 2018 the group estimates $74.644 million (2017: $49.312 million) of derecognised trade receivables were being held by third parties.
+At 31 July 2019 the group estimates $91.387 million (2018: $74.644 million) of derecognised trade receivables were being held by third parties.
 For clarity, the group trade receivables securitisation facility, noted above, has terms which does not allow the group to derecognise these trade receivables.